RSPCA Assured

-RSPCA Assured is a not-for-profit farm animal welfare assurance and food labelling scheme from the RSPCA.
+RSPCA Assured is a not-for-profit farm animal welfare assurance and food labelling scheme run by the RSPCA.
 All farms on the RSPCA Assured scheme must comply with the RSPCA's "stringent higher welfare standards".
 RSPCA Assured assesses farms, hauliers and abattoirs and if they meet every standard, the RSPCA Assured label can be used on their food product.
 RSPCA Assured was founded in 1994 as Freedom Food, with the standards of welfare based on the Five Freedoms that were defined by the UK Government's Farm Animal Welfare Committee.
-In 2015, Freedom Food was rebranded as RSPCA Assured and claims that all animals under its scheme are raised to "higher farm animal welfare standards".
+In 2015, Freedom Food was rebranded as RSPCA Assured, which claims that all animals under its scheme are raised to "higher farm animal welfare standards".
 In 2017, it was estimated that since its creation the RSPCA Assured scheme has raised 600 million animals under its welfare standards.
 Animal welfare historians have noted that the RSPCA Assured scheme has influenced other humane food certification programs operating worldwide.

 In recent years, the RSPCA Assured scheme has received criticism from media coverage of animal cruelty that has taken place on RSPCA Assured farms.